Memories of a Jungle Gym

 Asked about old school experiences, I reply that grade school, not high school or college, was my favorite.
 I could walk from home—my first adventure in a wider world—I had some fine teachers, and I grew to feel about the building in ways I never felt about my house.

 Matheny Elementary School was closed not many years after I wrote this piece.
 A local entrepreneur bought the building with grand hopes to convert it into some kind of community facility but those plans came to naught.
 So it stands still.
-How I would love to be able to enter it again.
+How I would love to enter it again.

 They tore down the jungle gym sets at my old grade school a few weeks ago, leaving a gap in the landscape thereabouts as conspicuous as the absence of a tooth in the smile of a friend.
 The school is Matheny Elementary, which, for those readers who do not know it, is located at 2200 East Jackson across the street from Washington junior-high-turned-middle- school-turned-seventh-grade-attendance-center.
 It’s a two-winged (one old, one newer) three-story brick school of the type customary in the early years of this century.
 It was not a small school, not like the ones my parents attended anyway; the principal, for example, who was expected to sign the report cards of all the students under his care, did so with a rubber stamp.
 It was, however, small enough that every kid there knew every other kid his or her age.